azzra/docker-webdriverio/README.md

 docker run --rm -it -v $(pwd):/tests --net=host azzra/wdio
 ```

 > Usage of `--net=host` is only required if Selenium is on your localhost.
-Without, the container will resolve localhost as itslef.
+Without, the container will resolve localhost as itself.